StarRocks/starrocks/docs/en/data_source/data_cache_observe.md

 > **NOTE**
 >
-> Starting from version 3.4, the Datalake and Cloud Native queries use a unified Data Cache instance.
-Therefore, unless otherwise specified, the following methods default to displaying the metrics of the Data Cache instance itself, which includes the cache usage of both the DataLake and Cloud Native queries.
+> From v3.4.0 onwards, queries against external catalogs and cloud-native tables (in shared-data clusters) use a unified Data Cache instance.
+Therefore, unless otherwise specified, the following methods default to displaying the metrics of the Data Cache instance itself, which includes the cache usage of queries against both external catalogs and cloud-native tables.

 ## SQL commands